QuanyshK/django-final-project/README.md

 # Balakay

-Balakay is a Django-based web application designed for parents to manage their profiles, children’s information, and recreational activity subscriptions.
-With a user-friendly interface, Balakay simplifies scheduling, booking, and tracking activities for parents and recreational centers.
-The platform provides a seamless experience for managing both parent and child profiles, as well as activity subscriptions.
+Balakay is a Django-based web application designed for parents and recreational centers to manage profiles, children’s information, activity subscriptions, and bookings.
+It also includes an analytics dashboard, subscription tracking, and a custom admin panel, providing a seamless experience for both users and administrators.

 ## Table of Contents